Jeevanandham06/java/README.md

 # java
-here you can solution for java problem solving
+here you can  find solution for java problem solving